oliviabuckley/fe-airbnc/README.md

 ## Deployment

-This project is hosted and you can view the live app here: `TBC`.
+This project is hosted and you can view the live app here: `https://airbnc-frontend.netlify.app`.

 ## Features